Ahmed1Abdelrazik/project2/updates.md

 ### NEW UPDATES ###:

     1. all handlers and models tests have been implemented
-    2. tests is runing through database(new-database-test with ENV = test) then the database is dropped
+    2. tests is running through database(new-database-test with ENV = test) then the database is dropped

 \_Old updates\_\_: